unamohq/drone-bower-grunt/README.md

 # drone-bower-grunt

-Drone image with bower and grunt inside
+Drone image with Bower and Grunt inside.
+Additionally Ruby with Compass have been added to handle scss.